Brandon Crawford Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Reds pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.80).
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.80).

-- Reds pitchers combine to surrender the fifth-most home runs in baseball (124 total, 1.3 per game).
+- The Reds give up the fifth-most home runs in baseball (124 total, 1.3 per game).

-- Williamson (1-2) gets the starting nod for the Reds in his 11th start of the season.
-He has a 5.01 ERA in 46 2/3 innings pitched, with 38 strikeouts.

-- In his last time out on Thursday, July 6, the lefty threw three scoreless innings against the Washington Nationals while surrendering one hit.
+- The righty last appeared on Saturday, July 8 against the Milwaukee Brewers, when he threw 3 2/3 innings, allowing five earned runs while giving up six hits.

-- The 25-year-old has a 5.01 ERA and 7.3 strikeouts per nine innings across 10 games this season, while allowing a batting average of .246 to his opponents.
+- In 15 games this season, the 29-year-old has amassed a 7.00 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .312 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.